jeras/TCB/doc/TCB.md

 ## Protocol base

-The TCB protocol base is comprised of a valid/ready handshake for the request and a configurable fixed delay for the response.
+The TCB protocol base is comprised of a valid/ready handshake for the request and a parameterized fixed delay (integer number of clock periods) for the response.

 ### System signals clock and reset